WestCoastInformatics/Snomed-In-5-Minutes/README.md

 Java examples are available via JUnit tests in
 * rest-client/src/main/test/org/ihtsdo/tutorial/SnomedClientTest.java

-These tests make use of the Jersey client endpoint defined in
+These tests make use of the Jersey client endpoint defined in:
 * rest-client/src/main/java/org/ihtsdo/tutorial/SnomedClientRest

+The base URL, SNOMED CT edition, and version are hardcoded into the client.
+To point to a different server, different edition, or different version, change these parameters.

 Javascript
 ----------